Serenity 6.5.2 Release Notes (2023-02-21)

 }

-If you wanted to create another custom expression attribute, you need to override the Translate function.
+If you want to create another custom expression attribute, you need to override the Translate

 public string ToString(ISqlDialect dialect)